-Since 2017, the new system, each mainstream school gets a single allocation of special education teachers.
+Since 2017, each mainstream school gets a single allocation of special education teachers.
 The number of special education teachers allocated to a school is determined by the size of the school and its educational profile.

 Schools are provided with the necessary resources in advance so that students with special educational needs can be enrolled into schools and access additional supports.
-The enables a school to be inclusive and put in place additional teaching support for students who need it.
-The Department of Education provides information for parents and guardians on how your child can get additional teaching support in school (pdf).
+This enables a school to be inclusive and to put in place additional teaching support for students who need it.

 Special transport arrangements, including escorts and safety harnesses are available for children with disabilities attending school.